Getting Started with Ignite UI CLI

 To create an Angular project non-interactively, provide angular as the framework and igx-ts as the project type:

-ig new <project-name> --framework=angular --type=igx-ts --template=side-nav
+ig new my-app --framework=angular --type=igx-ts --template=side-nav

 As of Ignite UI CLI v13.1.0, the igx-ts project type generates a project with standalone components by default.
 To use NgModule-based bootstrapping instead, set --type=igx-ts-legacy.

 The new application is created in a directory named after the project.
-The following project templates are available for Angular:
+The following base project templates are available for Angular:

 | Template ID | Description |